What do we mean by a great Software Testing team?

 Characteristics Of Great Software Testing Team

 Initial stage: Ask yourself the following question:

-That includes the relevance of his/her job, skills of individuals that could be contributed towards the projects, share common team goal which was defined earlier.
+That includes the relevance of his/her job, skills of individuals that could be contributed towards the projects, share common team goal defined earlier.
 This does bring great commitment towards the work and hence contributes towards its quality.

 When project complexity increases in terms of tasks and team size, it would not be possible to keep track of individuals tasks by a single leader.
-Hence the solution to this would be assigning Ownership to individuals.
+Hence the solution to this would be assigning ownership to individuals.

 The task of owners is not merely restricted to assigning the task to team members but to understand the task at hand, a situation at a much broader perspective and bringing a common level of understanding among their team members.

-Support their team member at the time of difficulty of handling the task, word of encouragement, correcting their mistakes by not acting as the lead but as a peer, acting upon ideas or taking advice for the appropriate situation from experienced members would certainly benefit towards the shared goal.
+Support the team member at the time of difficulty of handling the task, word of encouragement, correcting their mistakes by not acting as the lead but as a peer, acting upon ideas or taking advice for the appropriate situation from experienced members would certainly benefit towards the shared goal.

 Collaboration and a solid sense of interdependency in a team will defuse blaming behavior and stimulate opportunities for learning and improvement.